jesusdf/grub-msr/README.md

 Files
 -----

-    grub-core/commands/i386/msr.c	- Registration of the new commands. include/grub/i386/msr.h			- Assembly functions to read and write to the MSR.
+    grub-core/commands/i386/rdmsr.c	- Registration of the rdmsr command. include/grub/i386/rdmsr.h		- Assembly functions to read from the MSR. grub-core/commands/i386/rdmsr.c	- Registration of the wrmsr command. include/grub/i386/wrmsr.h		- Assembly functions to write to the MSR.

 Installation
 ------------